bradchristie/taminations-flutter/assets/c1/concentric_concept.md

 From any appropriate formation (half the dancers must be Centers and half must be Outsides): The Centers do the call in their group, while the Outsides work with each other and do the call around the outside.
-The diagrams show who works with whom on a Concentric
-call:
+The first set of diagrams, showing seven starting formations, illustrates who works with whom on a Concentric call.
+These are not the only possibilities; other starting formations may be used, as long as it is clear which dancers work together and each group can do the specified call.

 >
 > ![alt](concentric_1.png)
 >

-The last two formations shown are really the same; the grouping on the left is used if the caller only says "Concentric..." and the Concentric call can be done from a 1x4.
+The bottom two formations shown are really the same; the grouping on the left is used if the caller only says "Concentric..." and the Concentric call can be done from a 1x4.
 The grouping on the right is used when the caller says